PhilCorcoran/oracle-json/README.md

 # Options:
 `keepOpen` maintains the connection to oracle between execution calls
 `database` connection parameters for the ''oracle'' node module.
+The following options are used on the call to execute a procedure
 `noRespond` do not automatically respond to the client.
 `query` use  req.query as input parameters.
 `body` use req.body as input parameters.